 - Eaten plainly with some chips dipped into it as a ketchup

 - Stir fried into some noodles

 It’s honestly the most useful and versatile sauce in my fridge.
-You can’t do all of this with a mayonnaise or a ketchup or a mustard.
-So this sauce acts as a holistic liquid in your fridge that you will call upon in every hour of need.
+You can’t do all of this with a mayonnaise or a ketchup or a mustard, and you know it.
+So this sauce acts as a holistic elixir in your fridge that you will call upon in every hour of need.
 I’m not being dramatic.

 I always see these peppers in peoples fridges because they wanted one or two for a particular recipe or something and then, like pickled onions, they stay in the fridge forevermore.